JemmaPhillips/weather_app_/README.md

 Recent searches are saved to a MongoDB database and returned on the front end to the user.
 The API key is from a free account and will expire in 21 days but can be regenerated with a free account at `weatherbit.io`

+The app is tested on the server using jest and using react testing library on the client.

 # Tools used
   - ReactJS
   - Semantic UI